Aircraft flight dynamics: Stability

-Stability refers to the ability of the aircraft to counteract disturbances to its flight path.
+Stability is the ability of the aircraft to counteract disturbances to its flight path.

 According to David P. Davies, there are six types of aircraft stability: speed stability, stick free static longitudinal stability, static lateral stability, directional stability, oscillatory stability, and spiral stability.

 Speed stability

 An aircraft in cruise flight is typically speed stable.
 If speed increases, drag increases, which will reduce the speed back to equilibrium for its configuration and thrust setting.
 If speed decreases, drag decreases, and the aircraft will accelerate back to its equilibrium speed where thrust equals drag.

 However, in slow flight, due to lift-induced drag, as speed decreases, drag increases (and vice versa).
 This is known as the "back of the drag curve".
 The aircraft will be speed unstable, because a decrease in speed will cause a further decrease in speed.

 Static stability and control

 Longitudinal static stability

 Longitudinal stability refers to the stability of an aircraft in pitch.
 For a stable aircraft, if the aircraft pitches up, the wings and tail create a pitch-down moment which tends to restore the aircraft to its original attitude.
 For an unstable aircraft, a disturbance in pitch will lead to an increasing pitching moment.
 Longitudinal static stability is the ability of an aircraft to recover from an initial disturbance.
 Longitudinal dynamic stability refers to the damping of these stabilizing moments, which prevents persistent or increasing oscillations in pitch.